Rent Increases & Lease Terms in Saudi Arabia

 • Your landlord wants to increase the rent during or at the end of your lease.

-• You are disputing a unilateral rent increase.
+• You are disputing a unilateral rent increase that was not agreed upon.

-• Check your current lease for any clauses about rent increases or automatic adjustments.
+• Check your current Ejar contract for any clauses about rent increases or automatic adjustments.

-• Negotiate in writing — if the increase is too high, you can negotiate or refuse to renew.
+• Negotiate in writing — if the proposed increase is too high, you can negotiate or decline to renew.
+Document all communications.

-• If your landlord raises rent mid-lease without contractual basis, file a complaint through the Enforcement Courts.
+• If your landlord raises rent mid-lease without a contractual basis, file a complaint through the Enforcement Court (Tanfeedh) via the Najiz platform — your Ejar contract is directly enforceable.

 What should you NOT do?

-• Do not assume rent is frozen forever — landlords can propose increases at renewal.
+• Do not assume rent is frozen forever — landlords can propose increases at renewal, and the market determines the range.

-• Do not stop paying rent because of a dispute — this gives the landlord grounds to evict you.
+• Do not stop paying rent because of a dispute — this gives the landlord grounds to file for eviction through the Enforcement Court.

 You came here to know your rights — help someone else know theirs.